mikrobe/trainingbot/README.md

 * Sleep
 * Happiness
 * Stress

+### Building Training Data Set
+To create realistic features data sets, we need to understand the possible values each feature can take and how they influence the classes (normal, undertrained, overtrained).
+The best would be to have access to existing athletes data sets.
+But for the sake of this project, we will craft our own data set.
+The way we will achieve this is pretty simple.
+We are already creating training plan that meant to be save and sound with phases for intensity and distance.
+If an athletes follows the plan, we expect ATL, CTL and TSB to be in normal ranges and athlete will never under/over train.
+To create under/over trained athletes we will simple create variations to create plans that will mock training sessions leading to over/under training.
+We expect ATL, CTL and TSB values to go along with these variation.

+#### Intensity Variations
+Based on rules for intensity workouts for "normal athlete sessions".
+We will create random ranges for each classes:
+Normal
+Then increase time at sweet spot is following a four weeks pattern:
+* week1: 0.7  undertrained(0.0, 0.49) normal(0.5, 0.75) , overtrained(0.76, 1)
+* week2: 0.1  undertrained(0.0, 0.01) normal(0.02, 0.15) , overtrained(0.16, 0.2)
+* week3: 0.1  undertrained(0.0, 0.01) normal(0.02, 0.15) , overtrained(0.16, 0.2)
+* week4: -0.41 (end of micro-cycle) undertrained(-0.60, -0.51) normal(-0.50, -0.45), overtrained(-0.44, 1)
+* week5: 0.7 (start new micro-cycle) undertrained(0.0, 0.49) normal(0.5, 0.75) , overtrained(0.76, 1)

 ### Algorithm
 #### Hypothesis A - Predictive Analytics [8]
 Using features described above (TSS, TSB, CTL, ATL, ect..) we will use Spark ML Dataframe API to predict if an athlete is overtraining or not.